mikegarts/ml-blog/_posts/2020-06-11-image-generation-and-the-lotr-app.md

             res = res.cpu().permute(0, 2, 3, 1).detach().numpy()
             res = pipe.numpy_to_pil(res)[0]
 ```
-This one is taken from
+This one is taken from [here](https://github.com/huggingface/diffusers/blob/08a6dc8a5840e0cc09e65e71e9647321ab9bb254/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py#L401).
+Of course this might break but it would be easy to fix is something changes in this area.